snake-py/practical-coding-challenges/#1 Chain of Responsebility/article.md

 ### Core Logic

 The heart of the application is the [TicketSystem Class](https://github.com/snake-py/practical-coding-challenges/blob/main/%231%20Chain%20of%20Responsebility/modules/Tickets/TicketSystem.py).
 This class is running on a second thread and is responsible for handling the tickets.
-In combination with the [employee classes](https://github.com/snake-py/practical-coding-challenges/blob/main/%231%20Chain%20of%20Responsebility/modules/Employee/Employee.py) the Chain of Responsibility pattern illustrated.
+In combination with the [Employee classes](https://github.com/snake-py/practical-coding-challenges/blob/main/%231%20Chain%20of%20Responsebility/modules/Employee/Employee.py) the Chain of Responsibility pattern illustrated.

 Let us First look at the TicketSystem: